 The board consists of high-level executives, selected for their exceptional stature in the business community and their commitment to JMU.
-The group meets twice each year, fall and spring.
+The group meets twice each year in the fall and the spring.
 A number of JMU faculty and staff members work with the executives in board functions.

 The contributions provided by this talented group of business leaders have been crucial to the development of the College of Business.
 The board has played a significant role in formulating the college's strategic plans.
 Board members took the leadership role in planning, conducting and successfully implementing the College of Business Corporate Recruiters Chamber.
 The board has also supported faculty development through financial support of summer research grants and faculty excellence awards.